Skip to Content

 This shift in technique also led to a change in the depiction of religious figures.
 Instead of being portrayed as larger-than-life, holy figures were depicted in human-sized proportions engaged in everyday activities and conversations.
 This change shifted the focus of painting from religious iconography to the realistic representation of physical figures.

-During the Renaissance period, women were often portrayed less frequently than men in artworks, regardless of whether they had a significant role in the subject matter or not.
+During the High Renaissance era (c.
+1490–1527), women faced limited opportunities in the arts due to societal norms. women were often portrayed less frequently than men in artworks, regardless of whether they had a significant role in the subject matter or not.
 Instead, male figures tended to be the central focus and primary subjects in many works of art from this era.

 The High Renaissance was followed by the emergence of Mannerism in the late 16th century, which gave way to the Baroque style in Italy for the next century.